 DAMAGE TO THE RENTAL PREMISES AND SECURITY DEPOSIT:

-User is responsible for all damage to the Rental Premises and other property (including vehicles) caused by User or User’s guests, agents, employees and artists or arising out of the Event.
+User is responsible for all damage to the Rental Premises and other property (including vehicles) caused by User or User’s guests, agents, employees, and artists or arising out of the Event.
 The Security Deposit shall be applied to the cost of repairing any damage or cleanup for which User is responsible.
 To the extent not required to be so applied, CSC shall refund the Security Deposit to User within thirty (30) days after the Event or as soon thereafter as CSC can determine the cost of repairing any damage or any cleanup for which User is responsible hereunder.

 RELEASE AND INDEMNIFICATION: